University of New England - Innovation for a Healthier Planet

 Active Collecting Areas

-• Maine history, including Wabanaki history and Franco-American culture, supports teaching and experiential learning in history.
+• Maine history, including Wabanaki history and Franco-American culture, to support teaching and experiential learning in history.

-• War-time letters and ephemera add to the already-rich World War I and II letters collected by Randall J. Cushing, which have been used extensively in history courses.
+• War-time letters and ephemera to add to the World War I and II letters collected by Randall J. Cushing, used extensively in history courses.

-• Food and nutrition, including historical cookbooks and recipes, offer support to history and nutrition courses.
+• Food and nutrition, including historical cookbooks and recipes, to support to history and nutrition courses.

-• Health narratives, health humanities, and patient narratives in various forms (artists’ books, literature, zines, etc.) form a core area of focus for a broad number of courses taught at UNE.
+• Health narratives, health humanities, and patient narratives in various forms such as artists’ books, literature, and zines, form a core area of focus for a broad number of courses taught at UNE.

 • Environmental history, climate change narratives, and other materials documenting Maine’s environment and the broader field of environmental studies.